Please wait

 Les Parcs de l'Impératrice - Joël Dupuch

-The sixth generation of oyster farmers, Joël Dupuch offers you fine oysters, lightly-fleshed and full of iodine, as well as "Perles", the fullest oysters, with rich, delicate flavors.
+The sixth generation of oyster farmers, Joël Dupuch offers you fine oysters, not too fleshy and full of iodine, as well as "Perles", the fullest oysters, with rich, delicate flavors.
 To make sure you don't miss a thing, don't forget to call ahead.

 Did you know that an oyster farmer found three pearls in his oysters in the same year?
 If you too dream of finding a pearl in an oyster, here's where you can buy your pearl basket!